ulfsri/neris-framework/modules/README.md

 - `computed`
     - Boolean
     - Whether the field is populated by NERIS via post-processing.
-    - Those marked `TRUE` do not require directy submission by departments or other user organizations.
+    - Those marked `TRUE` do not require direct submission by departments or other user organizations.
     - Must be populated for all fields.
 - `computed_from`
     - Text